carodak/Gomoku/README.md

 Realization:  A Renju game that is played alone or in pairs.
 We used Code::Blocks with SFML library (C++).

-Please kindly notice that the game was created during my second year of bachelor.
+Please kindly notice that the game was created during my second year of bachelor at Université de Montpellier in France.
 We were a team of 4 people and had (at the time) written classes and comments in French.

 Objectives: